 Replicated in any community - A plan of the project will be freely available and shared with other communities

-The first JLC will open in late 2020, available through the day - eventually providing 24 hr support
+The first JLC will open in early 2021, available through the day - eventually providing 24 hr support

 When a person is in distress and wants to connect: